-This page describes the output files generated from the Trial Randomization Tool.
+This page describes the output files generated from the Clinical Trial Randomization Tool.

 Please note that after your trial's output is generated, you will have 16 days to download it.
 After 16 days, the output generated for your trial will be deleted from this website and will no longer be accessible.

 Your randomized trial download will contain the following files:

 Your download will include an instructions file which contains the same information that you see on this page.

 Parameters File (.txt):